Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Filtered cigarettes with a total length, including the filter (which is either 11 millimeters or its actual length, whichever is greater), that does not surpass 65 millimeters.
 5% + Rs.2076 per thousand

-Filter cigarettes with a total length, inclusive of the filter (which has a minimum length of 11 millimeters or its actual length, whichever is greater), that surpass 65 millimeters but do not exceed 70 millimeters.
+Filter cigarettes with a total length, inclusive of the filter (which has a minimum length of 11 millimeters or its actual length, whichever is greater), that surpasses 65 millimeters but does not exceed 70 millimeters.
 5% + Rs.2747 per thousand

 Cigarillos of tobacco substitutes 12.5% or Rs.
 4,006 per thousand, whichever is higher